EDesignLabs/reading-robot/README.md

 Reading Robot
 =============
-Reading Robot is an ipad/web app that engages individuals while reading through an interactive "companion".
+Reading Robot is an ipad/web app that engages individuals in active reading through an interactive "companion".

 Installation
 =============